Introduction

 Regular exercise: Training sessions keep kids active and fit.

-Proper nutrition: Instructors often emphasis healthy eating for optimal performance.
+Proper nutrition: Instructors often emphasize healthy eating for optimal performance.

 Mental well-being: Meditation and breathing exercises reduce stress and anxiety.